Are you using SEO effectively to boost your business?

 Images are indexed, too, which means they’re a good place to use keywords.
 Ideally, you should optimize:

-- The caption, if you use one
+- Caption, if you use one

 Your URL can help guide people and Google to what your page is about, so it’s a good place to include keywords.
 BUT avoid keyword stuffing your URL like the example below from Moz: